 Bot Confirmation:

-@838imbvp — My Spirits – Compass of the Soul in Your Pocket (Correct Bot)
+`@838imbvp` — My Sprits – Your Soul’s Compass in Your Pocket (Correct Bot)

 Fixed the issue where unauthenticated users directly accessing mypage.html were immediately redirected to index.html.

-Added login screen HTML (LINE green button + consistent cosmos design).
+Added login screen HTML (LINE green button + Cosmos design consistency).

-Changed checkAuth() from redirect to displaying the login screen.
+`checkAuth()`: Changed redirect to display the login screen.

-handleAuthCallback(): Detects ?auth_token= parameter → Saves to localStorage → Cleans URL.
+`handleAuthCallback()`: Detects `?auth_token=` parameter → saves to localStorage → purifies URL.

 8. Deployment

-XServer × 3 times (Added auth header → Changed LINE CTA → Deleted free CTA → Added My Page login screen)
+XServer × 3 times (added auth header → changed LINE CTA → removed free CTA → added mypage.html login screen)

 Mistakes Made

-Neglected to verify the LINE Messaging token.
-When setting the token in Secret Manager during Phase 4, I did not confirm the bot (GET /v2/bot/info).
-If I had made an API call once during setup to confirm, one of the four debugging layers could have been eliminated from the start.
+Failed to validate LINE Messaging tokens.
+When setting the token in Secret Manager during Phase 4, I neglected to verify the bot (GET /v2/bot/info).
+A single API call at the time of configuration would have prevented one of the four debugging stages.

 Explanations were too verbose.
-I started explaining the technical background of “30-day client_credentials tokens vs. long-term tokens” to the user, who then said, “I don’t understand.”
-It would have been better to simply say, “It works.
-We’ll just swap it out when the expiration date comes.”
+I started explaining the technical background of “30-day client_credentials tokens vs. long-term tokens” to the user, who responded with “I don’t understand.”
+A simple “It works.
+We’ll just replace it when the expiry date comes” would have sufficed.

 Lessons Learned

-Always verify secrets with an API upon setting them.
-Token save → curl /v2/bot/info → Bot name confirmation.
-This 30-second step can prevent hours of debugging later.
+Always validate secrets with an API upon setting them.
+Token Storage → `curl /v2/bot/info` → Bot Name Confirmation.
+These 30 seconds can prevent hours of later debugging.

-When explaining to users, prioritize the conclusion.
-“It works,” and “I’ll fix it” come first.
-Technical background should only be explained if asked.
+For user explanations, lead with the conclusion.
+“It works,” “It’s fixed” come first.
+Technical background should only be provided upon request.

-With a LINE Bot’s Channel ID and secret, a token can be issued immediately using client_credentials.
-There’s no need to log in to the LINE Developers Console.
-It’s a single curl command.
+With a LINE Bot’s Channel ID and secret, a token can be issued instantly using `client_credentials`.
+There’s no need to log into the LINE Developers Console; a single `curl` command suffices.

-The redirect_uri in the authentication flow (LINE Login OAuth 2.1) can be specified dynamically.
-Since /api/auth/line/login in auth.py accepts a redirect_uri query parameter, the same OAuth flow can be reused from both index.html and mypage.html.
+The `redirect_uri` for authentication flows (LINE Login OAuth 2.1) can be specified dynamically.
+Since `auth.py`’s `/api/auth/line/login` accepts a `redirect_uri` query parameter, the same OAuth flow can be reused from both index.html and mypage.html.

-When debugging, be aware of layers.
-“LINE notifications not sending” was a single symptom with four overlapping layers: missing authentication header → flawed flow design → incorrect token configuration → absent login path.
-It’s important to be conscious of peeling back each layer one by one.
+When debugging, be mindful of layers.
+“LINE notifications not sent” was a single symptom layered with four issues: missing auth header, incorrect flow design, misconfigured token, and absence of a login path.
+It’s crucial to address each layer one by one.

 When resuming a session after context compression, the last user message of the previous session and its surrounding context are extremely important.
-A summary alone can lose subtle information like “whether the user provided a token.”
-Crucial received information (private keys, tokens, authentication details) should be explicitly included in Session Handoff.
+A summary alone can lose subtle information, such as “whether the user provided a token.”
+Critical received information (private keys, tokens, authentication credentials) should be explicitly included in Session Handoff.

-Additionally, in cases where problems are found in a chain of four layers, it would be ideal if the agent could automatically detect the “next problem” after each fix and resolve them all at once.
+Furthermore, in cases where four layers of issues are found sequentially, it would be ideal for the agent to automatically detect the “next problem” after each fix and resolve them all at once.
 This time, the cycle of manual testing → reporting → fixing occurred three times.
-Instilling the habit of performing dry runs (checking by hitting API endpoints) in the agent before deployment can compress this cycle.
+By having the agent adopt the habit of dry-running (calling API endpoints for verification) before deployment, this cycle can be compressed.

 Deployment Status